alessiodionisi/website/CV.md

 - Developed and maintained the tool "furyctl", enabling the installation and management of the Kubernetes Fury distribution.
 This tool empowered the solution engineering team to autonomously install and manage Kubernetes clusters.
 - Contributed to the Fury project, a CNCF-certified Kubernetes distribution, ensuring ongoing support and enhancements for the dedicated provisioning tool, furyctl.
 - Engaged in an internal project for a client focused on monitoring RBAC permissions in a Kubernetes cluster.
 This project aimed at understanding the permissions granted to users or groups, distinguishing them from default permissions.
+- Managed the upgrade of on-premises Kubernetes clusters from end-of-life to the latest version for a major banking client.

 ### Site Reliability Engineer @ [ProntoPro](https://www.prontopro.it)